KIT-IBG-5/mdmcleaner/README.md

 ## Installation:
 Just download this repository directly then either just add the path to ```mdmcleaner.py``` to each call, or add this repository folder to your PATH variable (e.g. add ```export PATH="$PATH:/path/to/mdmcleaner_repository"``` to your ```.bash_rc``` file).

+This repository is hosted at [github]( https://github.com/KIT-IBG-5/mdmcleaner) and mirrored at [gitlab](https://git.scc.kit.edu/ww5070/mdmcleaner).

 All dependencies must be installed seperately.
 If the respective binary-locations are present in PATH, they will be recongized automatically.
 Otherwise the locations to each dependency must be specified in a ```mdmcleaner.config``` file (see below).

 Availability via **Pip** and **Bioconda** recipe will follow shortly!